RRQM/CodeInject/README.md

 ### Search All Files for Region

-If you don't specify the `FilePath`, the generator will search all available files for the specified region:
+If you don't specify the `FileName`, the generator will search all available files for the specified region:

 ```csharp
 [RegionInject(RegionName = "CommonMethods")]